LLNL/HPC-Tutorials/posix/designing_threaded_programs.md

 Several common models for threaded programs exist:

-* **Manager/worker**: a single thread, the manager assigns work to other threads, the workers.
+* **Manager/worker**: a single-threaded manager assigns work to other threads, the workers.
 Typically, the manager handles all input and parcels out work to the other tasks.
 At least two forms of the manager/worker model are common: static worker pool and dynamic worker pool.
-* **Pipeline**: a task is broken into a series of suboperations, each of which is handled in series, but concurrently, by a different thread.
+* **Pipeline**: a task is broken into a series of suboperations, each of which is handled in sequence, but concurrently, by a different thread.
 An automobile assembly line best describes this model.
 * **Peer**: similar to the manager/worker model, but after the main thread creates other threads, it participates in the work.

 ### Shared Memory Model